fabferri/az-pattern/vwan1/nva-b2v-internetbreakout/README.md

 Before spinning up the powershell scripts, you should edit the file **init.json** and customize the values of input variables in use across all the ARM templates.

-The ARM templates use custom script extension to install nginx on port 80 on all VMs: **fw0, fw1, vm1, vm2, nva,vm-branch**.
+The ARM templates use custom script extension to install nginx on port 80 on all VMs: **fw0, fw1, vm1, vm2, nva, vm-branch**.
 In the firewalls **fw0** and **fw1** run the nginx on port 80, to answer to the health probe of the internal Load Balancer configured in HA ports.
 <br>